isomerpages/govtech-jagathestack/_2022_STC/98-faq.md

 ![FAQ](/images/stc/FAQ.jpg)

-1. What are the max amount of participants a team?
+<b>Q. What is the maximum number of participants for one team?</b><br>
-- Max 3 people per team (at least 1 Singaporean/PR)
+A. All participating teams can have a maximum of 3 team members, with at least 1 Singapore Citizen or Permanent Resident in the team.

-2. Can I submit for multiple problem statements
+<b>Q. Can I submit for multiple problem statements</b><br>
-- Yes you can, however note that each problem statement is unique and not transferrable, do evaluate the effort required for each problem statement
+A. Each team may submit for multiple problem statements.
+Please note that each problem statement is unique and not transferrable, and teams are advised to evaluate the resource required for each problem statement.

-3. How are the winners selected?
+<b>Q. How are the winning teams selected?</b><br>
-- Winners go through 2 rounds of judging and are selected based on the completeness of their solutions including but not limited to; scalability, uniqueness and feasibility
+A. Winning teams will undergo two rounds of evaluation and are selected based on the completeness of their solutions including but not limited to; scalability, uniqueness and feasibility.

-4. Are we required to create a technical solution?
+<b>Q. Are we required to create a technical solution?</b><br>
-- Yes, the extended duration for Round One (1 month) is specially crafted to ensure the completeness of your prototype.
-Do note that you are required to submit your source code, a video demo and a full wiki readme (can be part of your repository).
+A. Teams are expected to create a technical solution.
+The extended duration for Round One (30 days) is specially crafted to ensure the completeness of your prototype.
+Teams are required to submit their source code, a video demo and a full wiki readme (this can be part of your repository).